ABC's 'Behind The News' story on Dyslexia

-If you understand dyslexia, you understand reading.
-And if you don't understand dyslexia and your approach to reading doesn't account for dyslexia very well, then your approach to reading is wrong for everyone, not just children with dyslexia.
+If you understand developmental dyslexia, you can begin to understand how the brain learns to read (and what's happening when it can't).
+Only from learning about dyslexia did I learn what every teacher should know about the reading process.
+If you don't understand dyslexia and your approach to teaching reading doesn't account for dyslexia very well, then your approach to teaching reading will likely be wrong for all students, not just children with dyslexia.

 There's nobody to blame, just the need for our community do better in terms of:

 Teacher education: about dyslexia pre-service and post-service and the continual improvement of mainstream classroom teaching practices to better accommodate for dyslexic learning styles.
-Talk to any Australian teacher who trained in the 70s 80s or 90s and they will tell you that explicit training in teaching students to read and spell was missing from their training.
-They are crying out to know how to help struggling readers.
+Talk to any Australian teacher and they will tell you that training in teaching students to read and spell was missing from their training.
+They are crying out to know how to help their struggling readers.
 They may also tell you that teaching phonics was (and still is) out of vogue in teacher education establishments and the teaching in phonics in schools was shunned when they trained.

-The whole language method of teaching was hailed as the way to go because the education establishment became caught up in the romantic myth that the brain learns to read in the same way it learns to speak - by being immersed in lanuage.
-The research has since proven this idea wrong.
+The research has since proven their ideas idea wrong.
 Every brain has to learn to read anew.
 There are no specialised brain reigons ready to learn reading from birth (like there are for language acquisition).
-Reading is painstaikingly bolted on through explicit, structured and sequential teaching that teaches the relationships between letters and sounds in a step by step manner.
+Reading is painstaikingly bolted on to every brain (to use Steven Pinker's words) through explicit, structured and sequential teaching that teaches the relationships between letters and sounds in a step by step manner.
 See "How Phonics got Framed" .